NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 - Limited cross platform support

-## Free and markup based layouting
+## Powerfull markup-based typesetting

-Classic markdown does not have enough layouting features for complex PDF templating.
-A complete solution is LaTeX.
-LaTeX can create very complicated documents and can share components and layouts through packages.
+One complete markup-based typesetting solution is LaTeX.
+LaTeX can create advanced documents and can share components and layouts through packages.
 But, LaTeX is rather complicated (macro based) and not that easy to run on different systems.
-Rendering larger documents can take multiple seconds.
+Rendering larger documents can take multiple seconds and directly integrating a programm with it's compiler is no easy feat (at least for me).

-A more modern option is Typst.

-### Typst
+Typst is a modern markup-based typesetting system.
+It is focused on performance, can run in many environments like all major desktop operating systems and WebAssembly in the Browser, and the compiler is open source.

+The company behind Typst maintains the open source compiler and offers a web editor.
+The editor has a substancial free tier and [pro features](https://typst.app/pricing/) like private packages, additional storage, and more.
+For privacy sensitive companies, the on premise solution might be of interest.

 ## PDF templating with Typst

+The Typst compiler is available as a Rust library.
+We can use it to create a PDF from a Typst project out of Rust code.
+To allow users on different techstacks to create PDFs, the rust library can be wrapped using FFI or equivalents for many programming languages.